Server uptime is an essential requirement for any business that offers online services.

 Also called the standard quorum cluster, a single quorum cluster is the most popular server cluster type.

-This type of server cluster has several nodes with one or multiple cluster storage arrays that utilize a single connection device such as a bus.
+This type of server clustering has several nodes with one or multiple cluster storage arrays that utilize a single connection device, such as a bus.

-All cluster disks arrays are managed and owned by a single server within the server cluster and each node notifies the central bus that it’s online and uncompromised.
+All cluster disk arrays are managed and owned by a single server within the server cluster, and each node notifies the central bus that it’s online and uncompromised.

 The system that determines if each cluster is online and functional is called the titular quorum.

 As long as more than 50% of the nodes in a single quorum cluster are functional and online, the cluster keeps operating.
 If not, the server cluster stops working until individual nodes are fixed.

 Majority node set clusters are most often used for server clusters that have server nodes located in different geographic locations.